-Starting June 30, the State of Washington is removing most COVID-19 restrictions.
+Starting June 30, the State of Washington removed most COVID-19 restrictions.

 Guidance for Wearing Masks

-- Masks should be worn any time you are traveling on a plane, bus, train, or other form of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.
+- CDC recommends wearing a face mask when traveling on a plane, bus, train, or another form of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.

 - Wash your hands or use hand sanitizer before putting on your mask.

 - Masks may not be necessary when you are outside by yourself away from others, or with people who live in your household.
 However, some areas may have mask mandates while out in public, so please check the rules in your local area (such as in your city, county, or state).
 Additionally, check whether any federal mask mandates apply to where you will be going.

 Certain groups of people who may find it difficult to wear a mask

 Some people should not wear cloth face coverings:

 - People who have disabilities that prevent them from comfortably wearing or taking off face coverings or prevent them from communicating while wearing face coverings.